hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > No wonder that you've been so justly famed.
 >
-> Chassee.
+> Chassée.
 Trifles! mere trifles!
 I know ten times more,
 >
 > In my next bills you'll find I'll name a score,
 >